Your First Visit

 When should I arrive?

 Our services begin at 10:45am but we suggest you arrive around 10:30am so you can ask questions of our visitor aides and get settled in the sanctuary.
+This is true for our online service too.
+It is good to join early to get settled into our online sanctuary.

 Is the church building wheelchair accessible?